oskariorg/oskari-docs/md/documentation/development/adding-libraries.md

 # Adding 3rd party JavaScript libraries

+Usually using `npm install --save` to add a library and `import` it as ES-module is enough and the recommended approach.
+However sometimes you might need a more old-school approach that is described below:

 * Add library files under `Oskari/libraries/<yourLibrary>/`

 * If your library is just for your own bundle